Activity from matroids to rooted trees and beyond: activity of colored rooted trees

 Note that the proofs of Parts \eqref{activity1Part2} and \eqref{activity1Part3} are identical ---replace in above argument Theorem \ref{CFM} Part \eqref{CFMPart1} by Theorem \ref{CFM} Part \eqref{CFMPart2} and \eqref{CFMPart3}, respectively. \end{proof}

-In Figure \ref{Trees2} we represent all non-increasing trees with three vertices.
+\begin{example}[\bf activity numbers of $\mathscr{L}_3$] In Figure \ref{Trees2} we represent all non-increasing trees with three vertices.
 From Theorem \ref{CFM} we know that they correspond to the NBC bases of the gain graph $K^{[1,1]}_n$ corresponding to the Linial arrangement.

 The activity number of a base is simply the number of children of vertex number 3.
 We do not color the edges of the trees in Figures \ref{Trees2} and \ref{Trees3} because there is only one color (the color $1$).
 The numbers are, from left to right, \textsf{2}, \textsf{1} and \textsf{0}.
 It is easy to see that $\alpha (x)=x^2+x+1$.
 Note that